Georges Dumézil: Early career

 Scythian comb from Solokha.
 Dumézil was greatly interested in Scythian and Ossetian mythology, and its relationship with wider Indo-European mythology.

 From 1925 to 1931, Dumézil was Professor of the History of Religions at Istanbul University.
 During his years in Istanbul, Dumézil acquired proficiency in Armenian and Ossetian, and many non-Indo-European languages of the Caucasus.
 This enabled him to study the Nart saga, on which he published a number of influential monographs.
 Dumézil developed a strong interest in the Ossetians and their mythology, which was to prove indispensable for his future research.
 For the rest of his life, Dumézil would make yearly visits to Istanbul to conduct field research among Ossetians in Turkey.
 During this time he also published his Le problème des centaures (1929), which examined similarities in Greek and Indo-Iranian.
 It was inspired by Elard Hugo Meyer.
 Together with Le festin d'immortalité (1924) and Le crime des Lemniennes (1924), Le problème des centaures would form part of the works Dumézil referred to as his "Ambrosia cycle".

 Dumézil's work in Istanbul would be of enormous importance to his future research, and he would later consider his years in Istanbul as the happiest of his life.
 In 1930, Dumézil published his important La préhistoire indo-iranienne des castes.
 Drawing upon evidence from Avestan, Persian, Greek, Ossetian and Arabic sources, Dumézil suggested that ancient Indo-Iranians, including the Scythians, maintained a caste system which had been established before the Indo-Iranian migrations into South Asia.
 This article eventually caught the attention of French linguist Émile Benveniste, with whom Dumézil entered a fruitful correspondence.

 From 1931 to 1933, Dumézil taught French at Uppsala University.
 Here he became acquainted with the influential professor Henrik Samuel Nyberg and the latter's favourite students, Stig Wikander and Geo Widengren.
 Through Wikander and Widengren, Dumézil further became acquainted with Otto Höfler.
 Wikander, Widengren and Höfler would remain lifelong friends and intellectual collaborators of Dumézil.
 Throughout their careers, these scholars would have a strong influence on each other's research.
-Most notably, Höflers research on the Germanic comitatus, and Wikander's subsequent research on related warrior fraternities among early Indo-Iranians, would have enormous influence on Dumézil's later research.
+Most notably, Höfler's research on the Germanic comitatus, and Wikander's subsequent research on related warrior fraternities among early Indo-Iranians, would have enormous influence on Dumézil's later research.